easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/3_Advanced/3_03_slurm_jobs.md

     temporary files and build directory.
 Those have to be made by hand.

     Due to the setup of the central software stack, this feature is currently useless to install the central stack.
-For user installations, there are also limitations as the enviornment on the compute nodes is different from the login nodes so, e.g., different locations for temporary files are being used.
+For user installations, there are also limitations as the environment on the compute nodes is different from the login nodes so, e.g., different locations for temporary files are being used.
 These would only be refreshed if the EasyBuild configuration modules are reloaded on the compute nodes which cannot be done currently in the way Slurm